moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 **For simplicity in explaining the workflow, this file focuses on the KO_SRR13633857 sample.**

 <h1>1.
 Understanding the Qualimap Report</h1>

+<h2>Reads Alignment (Table)</h2>

+- Mapped reads (26.8M): These are reads that aligned to the genome.
+This is a healthy number.

+- Secondary alignments (5.5M): Reads that align in more than one place.
+Expected in RNA-seq.

+- Not aligned (452k): Very small fraction.
+That’s good.

+- Strand specificity (0.51/0.49): Confirms your data is non-stranded.

 1. Exonic reads (≈90% in your data)

 ***